 1. All outside furniture and decorations are stowed away in your trailer, shed, deck box, or secured on your deck.

 2. Any screen rooms will be dismantled down to the skeleton and fabric stowed away.

 3. All hardware will be removed from trees.

 4. All tie downs and clotheslines will be removed.

-5. Hoses will be rolled up and stowed away.
+5. All Hoses and powercords will be rolled up and stowed away.